 - Documentation of completed hours of training analysis and supervision,

 - A paper to provide evidence of the critical thinking, writing skills, and psychoanalytic understanding required to conduct doctoral research in psychoanalysis.
-This paper demonstrates that the candidate is qualified to conduct doctoral research in the field and serves as the Qualifying Exam.
+This paper demonstrates that the candidate is qualified to conduct doctoral research in the field and serves as the Candidacy Entrance Exam.

 The application is complete once the above materials are submitted.
 The file is then reviewed by the Admissions team.
 Those applicants selected for further consideration are scheduled for two interviews, in person, with doctoral faculty members.
 The interview is an opportunity for the applicant to express their personal interest in further psychoanalytic study, and to learn more about the Graduate School and its programs.
 The Admissions Committee then reviews all components of the applicant’s file to make an admission decision.
 Applicants will be evaluated individually to determine their level of acceleration within the doctoral program based on their previously earned post-master’s psychoanalytic coursework.
 It is likely that applicants who have graduated from institutes that are accredited by the American Board for Accreditation in Psychoanalysis (ABAP) or the Accreditation Council for Psychoanalytic Education (ACPE), or are affiliated with the American Psychoanalytic Association (APsaA) or the International Psychoanalytic Association (IPA), will have completed the required post-master’s coursework.
 This coursework should include: psychoanalytic theories of human development, studies of Freud and later psychoanalytic theorists, clinical theories of transference and countertransference, psychoanalytic psychopathology, courses in dreams and unconscious fantasy, clinical case seminars, and basic research methods in the human sciences.
 Graduates of institutes who cannot document studies in these areas will be required to take the appropriate coursework at BGSP.